David Pastrnak Game Preview: Bruins vs. Ducks

-David Pastrnak and the Boston Bruins will play on Sunday at 8:30 PM ET, and they'll be facing the Anaheim Ducks.
-Thinking about a bet on Pastrnak?
-We have numbers and figures to assist you.
+David Pastrnak and the Boston Bruins will be in action on Thursday at 7:00 PM ET, and they'll be facing the Anaheim Ducks.
+There are prop bets for Pastrnak available, and here are some stats to help you with your wagers.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.